MMurape/companies-house-codegen/README.md

     cd companies-house-codegen # change directory to this repository
     ```

-3. To install package using:
+3. Install the package using package manager of your choice:

     ```sh
     pip install .